 Morning Meeting Activities | The Weather Graph

 Students can move the boxes to graph the weather.
-Save this graph and revisit is during a math lesson later in the year!
-How fun would that be?
+Save this graph and revisit it during a math lesson at a later time of year.
+What a wonderful way to connect students to authentic learning.

 During the morning meeting, you can select a number of the day and number chat.
 One fun way to build number sense is to play, “Guess My Number.”
+Students think this is a great game.
 Either you or a student can select a number, then invite guesses from the students.
 Use phrases such as, “My number is greater than ___,” or “My number is less than ___,” to help build numeracy vocabulary.
 Seriously, your students will LOVE it!

 Morning Meeting Activities | Track the Days in School